-Funding source Prior/current SEA and LEA uses (including funding amounts, if applicable) Planned SEA and LEA uses (including funding amounts, if applicable) supplemental learning tools and credit recovery for another year.
-Over \$13 million in funding has been reserved for all LEAs to support educational recovery for our students with learning disabilities.
-Prior to applying for their ESSER II allocations, our LEAs were asked to conduct a needs assessment to identify areas of need that could be addressed with their ESSER II funding.
-Based on this assessment, and tied to their Every Student Succeeds Act (ESSA) milestone metrics, LEAs are using the funds for a wide variety of activities including: providing continued support for inperson instruction; extended schoolyear and summer programming opportunities that offer both academic and enrichment components; family and community engagement activities; targeted strategies for re-engaging students who were chronically absent; targeted academic acceleration strategies for high need students; expanded social/emotional supports for students; curriculum enhancements; and improvements to HVAC systems. our Black and Latino Studies curriculum.
-Professional development opportunities supporting current educators and new and expanded strategies for attracting diverse candidates in identified shortage areas.
+Funding source Prior/current SEA and LEA uses (including funding amounts, if applicable) Planned SEA and LEA uses (including funding amounts, if applicable) Prior to applying for their ESSER II allocations, our LEAs were asked to conduct a needs assessment to identify areas of need that could be addressed with their ESSER II funding.
+Based on this assessment, and tied to their Every Student Succeeds Act (ESSA) milestone metrics, LEAs are using the funds for a wide variety of activities including: providing continued support for in- person instruction; extended schoolyear and summer programming opportunities that offer both academic and enrichment components; family and community engagement activities; targeted strategies for re-engaging students who were chronically absent; targeted academic acceleration strategies for high need students; expanded social/emotional supports for students; curriculum enhancements; and improvements to HVAC systems.
+Additionally, the CSDE partnered with the Department of Developmental Disabilities to provide in-home support to students with high needs (non-verbal, students who could not access remote instruction with 1:1 adult assistance).
+Behavioral Support Providers work directly with students to assist the student in accessing remote instruction and IEP supports and services delivered remotely by the school district.
+This initiative relieves family members of that responsibility and increases access thereby reducing any potential skill loss.
 Support research into the impacts of COVID on our students' educational outcomes.
 Provide supports to our high school juniors and seniors ensuring graduation, and career or postsecondary planning.
 Continued professional development in the use of technology to support and enhance academic offerings.
 Support LEA SEL systems development and integration with other district- and school-level initiatives.
 Assist Adult Education learners in college and career readiness, preparation for the GED and English language literacy.
 Expand support service delivery to new locations for early childhood and school age children by Connecticut's 58 Family Resource Centers (FRCs).
 GEER II (CRRSA Act) Approximately \$5 Million will be provided from GEER II to support the attendance program described in the GEER I box above.